earthspecies/library/tropical_soundscape/README.md

 This dataset was created from the train portion of data used for [the Rainforest Connection Species Audio Detection Kaggle competition](https://www.kaggle.com/c/rfcx-species-audio-detection/overview).
 We preprocess the data to make it more amenable to being fed into a DL pipeline.

+This dataset is made valuable under the following terms: ["You may access and use the Competition Data for non-commercial purposes only, including for participating in the Competition and on Kaggle.com forums, and for academic research and education."](https://www.kaggle.com/c/rfcx-species-audio-detection/rules)

 ## Dataset information